Gibson Les Paul Serial Number Lookup and Dating

 How To Read Fender Serial Numbers

-Wondering how old your Fender guitar is?
-Use our serial number guide to uncover its…
+Curious about your Fender guitar’s age?
+Use our Fender serial number guide to decode its…

 2 years ago